goedzo/lilygo-t-echo-push-to-talk-lora/README.md

 ### Precautions

-- **Library Files**: Ensure that the files in the `lib` directory are correctly placed in your Arduino libraries directory, as they include crucial dependencies.
+- **Library Files**: Ensure that the files in the `libraries` directory are correctly placed in your Arduino libraries directory, as they include crucial dependencies.
 - **Pin Compatibility**: The T-Echo pin assignments may not be directly compatible with the official SDK.
 Pay special attention to pin definitions if using the nRF5-SDK.
 - **Bootloader**: The T-Echo comes with the Adafruit_nRF52_Arduino bootloader pre-installed.
 Programming the board with the nRF5-SDK will overwrite this bootloader.
 - **NFC Functionality**: NFC is not supported in the Adafruit_nRF52_Arduino environment; use the nRF5-SDK if NFC functionality is required.